 The makers of Tylenol provide scholarship money for 170 undergraduate and graduate students pursuing careers in healthcare, including medical sciences.
 This program awards $250,000 in the form of individual $1,000 and $5,000 grants.
 Applicants will be judged on the content of their application essay, work experience, community involvement, and academic performance.
 Deadline: Late June

 Morris K. Udall Scholarships

 The Udall program, sponsored by the federal government and administered by the Excellence in National Environmental Policy Foundation, awards over 100 partial scholarships (up to $5,000 each) for graduate study in environmental studies or policy and many related fields including anthropology and journalism.
 Suggested minimum GPA: 3.5.
-Application deadline is March 1.
+Application deadline is in March.
 Interested students should consult with Dr. Robert Browne, Dept. of Biology, or with the Director of Wake Forest Scholars.